 Too much business is a good problem to have.
 Many craft brewers found themselves in this position over the last 10 years, as craft beer volume experienced double-digit growth each of those 10 years.
 When you're ready to expand your capacity, there are countless options to consider, including some choices that could prompt a marketing refresh.
-Here are six things to think about if you are considering expansion outside.
+Here are five things to think about if you are considering expansion outside.

 The easiest use of outdoor space is patio seating.
 This not only allows your customers to enjoy your beer in the great outdoors, but also frees up much-needed brewing space inside.
 Roof top seating also adds distinction to your business while utilizing an often unused portion of a building.
 With the outdoor space you could consider options like a beer garden or outdoor tasting room.
 Live music could come into the mix as well.